LoopKit/loopdocs/docs/operation/features/carbs.md

 {align="center"}

 !!! warning "Carbs are Saved in Meal Bolus Screen"
-    Carbs are saved when the `Save and Bolus` or `Save without Bolusing` button is tapped in Meal Bolus Screen.
-When the button is tapped, carbs are saved even if the bolus does not go through to the pump.
+    Carbohydrates are saved when the `Save and Bolus` or `Save without Bolusing` button is tapped in the Meal Bolus Screen.
+Once that the button is tapped, carbohydrates are saved.
+That is true even if the bolus does not go through to the pump.

-    If you see a `Bolus Issue` notification (Bolus in progress, etc) after saving a carb entry, check the state of Loop carb entries.

-    Do **not** just add the carbs again.
+    If you see a notification after saving a carbohydrate entry, check carbohydrates entries in the *Loop* app.
+Do **not** just add the entry again without checking.

 By tapping on the **Active Carbohydrates** chart on the main Loop display, previously entered carbs can be edited, refer to [Edit Meals](#edit-meals).